Frequently Asked Questions

 Loan servicing companies are contracted by the Department of Education to act on behalf of the Department in servicing your loan.
 You received a letter from a loan servicing company because the Department of Education has assigned it to manage your loan.
 It essentially acts as the bank for your loan.
 You will make payments directly to the loan servicing company and work with it if you are applying for loan deferment, forgiveness, forbearance, etc. Loan servicing companies are chosen at random by the Department of Education.
 The Academy has no influence in which servicer will be assigned your loan.
 All loan servicers follow the same guidelines and are held to the same standards.

-What is the difference between the Accounts Office and the Financial Aid Office?
+What is the difference between the Office of Academy Financial Management (Midshipman Accounts) and the Financial Aid Office?

-The Accounts office is responsible for the invoicing and collection of mandatory fees (Billed Costs) as well as issuing refund credits.
-The Financial Aid office is responsible for awarding, processing and verifying those students who apply & accept financial aid.
+The Office of Academy Financial Management (OAFM) is responsible for the invoicing and collection of Midshipman fees (Billed Costs) as well as issuing refund credits.
+The Office of Financial Aid is responsible for awarding, processing and verifying those students who apply for and accept financial aid.

 Where can I find additional information on Federal Student Aid?